IBM-Cloud/isv-operator-product-deploy-sample/README.md

 Please follow the steps in this [Quick start](https://cloud.ibm.com/registry/start) guide to get started.

+## 2. Provide registry READ permission and create API Key

+For operator onboarding we will require a provider to set an **IAM serviceID** with Registry **READ** permission for a specific namespace, and create an API key for the same.

+Please follow the steps listed [here](https://cloud.ibm.com/docs/Registry?topic=Registry-iam).

-## 2. Update images for security and vulnerabilities issues
+## 3. Update images for security and vulnerabilities issues

 It's required that you regularly build and push images to IBM Cloud Registry to ensure that the Images are free from all the vulnerabilities and security issues.
 You can view the **Security Status** of the uploaded Images on the IBM Cloud Registry.
 Vulnerability Advisor inspects your images to detect common deficiencies in certain security settings. [*Learn more*](https://cloud.ibm.com/docs/Registry?topic=va-va_index#app_configurations).

-## 3. Update the operator and bundle artifacts as per best practices guidelines
+## 4. Update the operator and bundle artifacts as per best practices guidelines

 Before you begin with the best practices, make sure that you have generated your operator bundle using [*latest supported*](https://docs.openshift.com/container-platform/4.5/operators/operator_sdk/osdk-getting-started.html) operator sdk.